Monthly Archives: March 2012

-I said before in my review of Small Town Massacre about producer Anthony Ginnane’s mission to put Australia on the map with his Ozploitation efforts of the early eighties.
-Well surprisingly enough he wasn’t involved with this picture, although I’m sure he helped to lay the groundwork for its release.
+I said before in my review of Small Town Massacre about producer Anthony Ginnane’s mission to put Australia on the horror map with his Ozploitation efforts of the early eighties.
+Well it came as a surprise to me that he wasn’t involved with this Sydney based production, although I’m sure he helped to lay the groundwork for its release.
 Instead, it was developed and co-written by Colin Eggleton who would go on to direct the interesting Cassandra in 1986.
 The idea here was most definitely to jump on the express train to profit that Halloween had set in to motion and the references are plain enough for all to see.
-Despite not offering much in terms of authenticity, it is perhaps worth noting that it was the first to utilise the theatrical set-up as a location for some slashing.
-This would be repeated a few times and evolve from the stage to film-productions as the cycle aged.
+Despite not offering much in terms of authenticity, it is perhaps worth noting that this picture was the first to utilise a theater as a story location, which is something that would be reused in other entries as the genre flourished.

-Stagefright or Nightmares as it is also known, has become somewhat of a rare beast and is not often mentioned by slasher fans.
+Stagefright or Nightmares as it is also known, has become somewhat of a rare beast and I don’t believe that it has made the transition to DVD or BlueRay yet.
 I have owned it on VHS for what feels like a lifetime, but funnily enough I’ve only attempted to watch it once.

 So it begins with a typical ‘twenty years earlier’ prologue that cancels out any suspicion that this is not a Halloween rip-off.
 A young girl accidentally kills her randy mother in a car accident and then the credits roll.
 Move on up to the eighties and a group of actors are preparing for a stage show.
 Meanwhile it seems that a black-gloved assassin is working his way through the cast with a shard of glass.
 Who is the killer and what are his motives?

-In the González household, we usually cook something really good during the weekend and then use the leftovers on Monday evening for a cooking quickie.
+In the González household, we usually cook something really good during the weekend and then use the leftovers on Monday evening for a quickie dinner.
 It seems that no matter what we have, if you chuck it in to a frying pan with a few eggs and potatoes, it usually comes out really well.
 Stagefright is a similar exercise in juxtaposition and mixes moods that range from macabre horror to outright peculiarity.
 It’s an incredibly violent movie with a unique murder weapon.
 The killer always smashes the nearest window, mirror or glass object and then attacks with a large broken slice.
-The gore effects amount to little more than a splash of ketchup, but it is incredibly explicit in that a large amount of victims are butchered whilst naked.
+We don’t get much more in gore effects than a splash of ketchup, but the film is incredibly explicit in that a large amount of victims are butchered whilst naked.
 By this I mean COMPLETELY naked.
-There’s a sex scene in an alleyway early on that pushes the boundaries for acceptability and there’s another when the nut job chases a girl in her skin suit out in to the street.
+There’s a sex scene in an alleyway early on that pushes the boundaries for acceptability and there’s another gratuitous moment when the nut job chases a girl in her skin suit out in to the street.
 I am sure that if released back then in the United Kingdom, this probably would have been added to the notorious DPP list in a heartbeat.
 You could even call it the video nasty that never was, but most definitely would have been.

 The story is structured rather weirdly and pretty much tells us early on who the maniac is, but then utilises the Giallo style of just a black glove whenever he strikes.
 I was expecting some kind of mega twist or justification for the attempt at a mystery angle, but it looks like the writers may have had second thoughts about halfway through and altered the conclusion.
 This creates an obvious problem and it’s one that certainly leaves a crater in the delivery of the fear factor.
 You see, it’s very hard to build suspense when you have a menace that remains off-screen.
 Only maestros can deliver scares from an assailant that is nothing more than a hand holding a dagger.
 So why use that methodology if you’re not really hiding the identity of your bogeyman?
 It makes no sense.
 Add on top of this the fact that Eggleton seems to have edited the negatives with a pair of nail clippers and what we’re left with is a feature that doesn’t even attempt to hide its technical amateurism.

-Even though he is an unaccomplished editor, as a writer he excels himself and his hilarious dialogue and intriguing personas are brilliant.
+Even if he may be an awful editor, as a writer, Eggeton excels himself and his hilarious dialogue and intriguing personas are brilliant.
 I’ve done quite a bit of theatre and can confirm that the featured characterisations are spot on.
 I once read that celebrities are some of the most non-confident people on the planet and the fact that they’re swimming in a pool of insecurities up on the world’s stage makes them self-centred and narcissistic.
 The script most definitely touches on that and it means that we can have fun watching them get slashed.
 And get slashed they do.
 EVERY single one of them.
 The performances may not be earth moving and there’s no one really to bond with, but it’s still enjoyable enough to watch.